-Additional employees can make a huge difference to a business to have a extra pair of hands.
-Employing staff can increase productivity, increased skill set and free up workload to focus on other tasks.
-But this requires thinking about because there can be negatives as well as the positives.
+Additional employees can make a huge difference to a business to have an extra pair of hands.
+Employing staff can increase productivity, increase skill set and free up the workload to focus on other tasks.
+But this requires thinking about because there can be negatives as well as positives.

 Employing staff brings other responsibilities like additional costs and legal responsibilities as an employer.